ReScience/ReScience-submission/article/Larisch-2019.md

 Weak connections are assigned to neurons with a low firing rate below $5$ Hz.
 If the postsynaptic neuron is firing with a rate above $5$ Hz, strong unidirectional weights emerge.
 This is in line with the connection pattern presented in the original paper (Fig. 4 in [@Clopath2010]).
 As mentioned in the original article, we repeated the test with a pair based STDP rule [@Song2001].
-As shown Fig. \ref{Fig_con} b, strong unidirectional connections are emerge if the pre- and the postsynaptic neurons firing relatively high.
-This is interesting, as in @Clopath2010 they observed a less specific pattern in the connectivity for the pair based STDP rule.
+As shown on Fig. \ref{Fig_con} b, strong unidirectional connections are emerge if the pre- and the postsynaptic neurons firing are relatively high.
+This is interesting, as @Clopath2010 observed a less specific pattern in the connectivity for the pair based STDP rule.
 Despite this, we did not observe the emergence of strong bidirectional connections between neurons with a high firing rate, as reported in @Clopath2010.

-To analyze how the temporal order of release spikes can influence the connectivity, we us again a small network with ten interconnected AdEx neurons.
+To analyze how the temporal order of release spikes can influence the connectivity, we use again a small network with ten interconnected AdEx neurons.
-Each of this neurons receives an input from one addition neuron.
+Each of these neurons receives an input from one addition neuron.
 These additional neurons spikes one after another with a time delay of $20$ ms.
 This realize a temporal spiking order of the ten recurrent connected neurons.
 To establish stable weights, the normal homeostatic mechanism is used.